insight-platform/MediaGateway/docs/source/getting_started/0_configuration.rst

     * - url
       - An endpoint of the media gateway service to accept messages.
       - yes
+    * - retry_strategy
+      - A strategy how to retry to send a message to the media gateway service.
+The default value is an exponential strategy with the initial delay 1 ms, the maximum delay 1 sec and the multiplier 2.
+      - no
     * - in_stream
       - A configuration how to read from the source ZeroMQ.
       - yes